dezh-tech/immortal/CONTRIBUTING.md

 - Keep the commit message under 50 characters.
 - Start the commit message with a lowercase letter and do not end with punctuation.
-- Write commit messages in the imperative: "fix bug" not "fixed bug" or "fixes bug".
+- Write commit messages in the imperative: "fix bug", not "fixed bug" or "fixes bug".

 ### Examples